denys-heryavenko/thesis/README.md

 ### 1) Environment Setup

-Open the project folder in Jupiter Lab and check if all files are present and if the directories work.
+Open the project folder in Jupiter Lab, install all requirements and check if all files are present and if the directories work.

 ------------------------------------------------------------------------